-At T_3 however, a similar set of restrictions, if contained in an End User License Agreement (EULA), would justifiably look more problematic.
-Assuming that the software has already secured significant market share, 43 the concern that the restrictions may hamper the process of creative destruction seems more plausible.
+At T_3 however, a similar set of restrictions, if contained in an End User License Agreement (EULA), would justifiably look more problematic, as it would seem to create much greater social cost.
+Assuming that the software has already secured significant market share,57 the concern that the restrictions may hamper the process of creative destruction seems more plausible.
 At least, whatever legitimate concerns the restrictions are designed to address, they must be weighed against this concern.
 Moreover, the distinction between copyright and contract is less useful at T_3 as a much greater number of people is bound by the restrictions, and in fact breaks down completely if the restrictions are encoded into the software and circumventing them becomes illegal, as they practically bind even those who are not privy to the contract.
 The minor negative externality created by the restrictions at T_1 may become a major social cost at T_3 .
 Even if the restrictions may serve some beneficial outcomes at T_3 , their potential so stifle creativity and discourse may justify greater suspicion.

-42 See Mark A. Lemley, Beyond preemption: The Law and Policy of Intellectual Property Licensing, 87 Cal.
+56 See Mark A. Lemley, Beyond preemption: The Law and Policy of Intellectual Property Licensing, 87 Cal.
 L. R. 111 (1999), at 170.

-43 Works that gain greater market share are the ones that typically attract others to build upon.
+57 Works that gain greater market share are the ones that typically attract others to build upon.

 Consider another example.
 It is commonplace in academia to distribute copies of their work-in-progress bearing a plea "Draft, please don't cite without permission".
-Ignoring for the sake of argument that legally the plea is only a request, not a binding commitment on readers, 46 I believe that even the most avid defenders of the public domain would honor such a request and would believe that others should honor it too.
+Ignoring for the sake of argument that legally the plea is only a request, not a binding commitment on readers, 60 I believe that even the most avid defenders of the public domain would honor such a request and would believe that others should honor it too.
 I also believe that even the most avid supporters of expansionist copyright would denounce a similar request if affixed to a published article or book.
-The difference is that the request supports creativity in the case of a work-in-progress (T_I) but hinders it after the work is published ($T \ge T_2$).
+The difference seems to lie in the purpose served by such request: the request supports creativity in the case of a work-in-progress (T_I) but hinders it after the work is published $(T \ge T_2)$.
 Recall that review by others is an important aspect in the transformation from a work to product, but also that the value of a work often depends on what other people say about it.
 Therefore, at T_I a negative review can be devastating to the work's future success.
-Authors understandably seek to get comments from others (even negative ones) so that they can improve their work, but wouldn't necessarily want the comments to become public prematurely, i.e., before they feel they have completed the work.
-They optimize this trade-off by disseminating their drafts widely but include a
+Authors understandably seek to get comments from others (even negative ones) so that they can improve their work, but wouldn't necessarily want the comments to become public prematurely, i.e.,

-44 Lemley supra note 42, at 148.
+58 Lemley supra note 56, at 148.

-45 In ProCD for example, Judge Easterbrook highlighted how the prohibition on the copying of facts allowed the producer of the database to price discriminate between high-value and low-value users and thereby to sell more copies at lower prices.
+59 In ProCD for example, Judge Easterbrook highlighted how the prohibition on the copying of facts allowed the producer of the database to price discriminate between high-value and low-value users and thereby to sell more copies at lower prices.
 Recently, in Davidson & Assoc. v.
 Jung, 422 F.3d 630 (8th Cir.
 2005), the court upheld terms prohibiting reverse engineering.
 The prohibition there helped copyright owners in computer game software and online gaming service software to make sure that people who used pirated copies of the software would not be able to access the online gaming service.
 This may be a valid justification.
 Note however that in both cases the purportedly beneficial purpose of the restriction served only as a background reasoning, whereas the contracts were upheld simply on the basis of the distinction between contract and copyright.